Agents overview

 |---|---|---|

-/agents fix | LLM | Retries a failed task using failure context |
+/fix | LLM | Repairs a failed task run, resuming preserved partial work |

-/agents revert | Bash | Undoes tactical planning, restores the original issue |
+/revert | Bash | Undoes planning, restores the human-authored issue |

-/agents close | Bash | Full cleanup: closes issues, PRs, and branches |
+/close | Bash | Full cleanup: closes issues, PRs, and deletes branches |

 LLM vs. bash

-Section titled “LLM vs. bash”A deliberate design choice: only agents that need reasoning use LLM.
+Section titled “LLM vs. bash”A deliberate design choice: only agents that need reasoning use an LLM.
 Orchestration, reconciliation, and cleanup are pure deterministic bash.

 | Needs LLM | Pure bash |